 Nothing gives a space those cool, boho vibes quite like a hanging chair.
 Plus they are perfect for small spaces because technically they take up zero floor space either so are going to be visually bulky.
 Make a swing seat even more inviting by piling up the cushions and adding some sheepskin throws too.

-When in doubt, nothing fills up an empty corner like a houseplant – they literally bring life into a dull space.
-Plus they are perfect if you have barely any room so furniture or storage in a no, but you just want something to add a bit of interest.
+When in doubt, nothing fills up an empty corner like an indoor plant – they literally bring life into a dull space.
+Plus they are perfect if you have barely any room so furniture or storage is a no, but you just want something to add a bit of interest.

 A larger houseplant is going to have more of an impact, but quick hack, you can add loads of height to your houseplant but popping them on a stand, a stool or even a small table.
 Plus if you are worried about your plant babies not getting enough light in a dark corner, just go fake instead.

 If you haven't been blessed with a home office, you might have spent the majority of last year trying to 'carve-out' a WFH space in your existing rooms.
 The corner of a living room can lend itself to be a little workstation for when the soft office (a.k.a your bed or the sofa) just won't do any longer.